 - Place broccoli florets in another bowl and mix in the rest of the seasoning.
 Massage the florets until the seasoning gets well incorporated.

-- Preheat the oven to 200°C/392°F. Spread out the potatoes and broccoli stems on a sheet pan lined with parchment paper.
+- Preheat the oven to 200°C/392°F. Spread out the potatoes and broccoli stems on a sheet pan or a large baking sheet.
+(Don’t forget to line it with parchment paper for easy cleanup.)

 - Roast for 20 minutes.